microsoft/mu/docs/CodeDevelopment/overview.md

 Next you will need to clone a repository or set of repositories to work on.

 For __core__ work (Project Mu Repos) you can clone the desired repo, make your changes, run CI builds, run your tests, and submit a PR.

 For __platform__ work (outside of Project Mu) you will need to clone the platform repository and then follow the platform setup process.

 See details on the [compile](compile.md) page for more information about CI builds and how to compile a package or platform.

 Code should follow best practices.
 We are working to add some best practices on the [requirements](requirements.md) page.
 We also attempt to enforce these best practices thru our CI build process.

 ## Tests

 One area of focus for Project Mu is on testing.
 Firmware testing has traditionally been hard and very manual.
-We hope to describe techniques and provide resources to make this easier and more automated.
-Testing needs to be part of the code development process.
+With Project Mu and our recent contributions to Tianocore, we now have a unit test framework available to developers.
+Host based tests written in this framework will be automatically run during CI passes and are required for new contributions.
 Check out the [testing](test.md) page for more details.